University of Hawai‘i at Mānoa

 Research Automation

-Open hardware and software for coating engineering, sample handling, gas adsorption measurement,
+Open hardware and software for coating engineering, sample handling, gas adsorption measurement, experimental workflows, and process control.

 View open hardware